gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Strategic planning

-Let’s define three hierarchically related aspects of strategic planning:
+Let’s define three hierarchically related aspects of #underline[strategic planning]:

-- Enterprise strategic planning
+- _Enterprise_ strategic planning

   - Involves defining _long-term goals_ and objectives for an organization and the development of plans to achieve, with ongoing oversight of the implementation

-- IT strategic planning
+- _IT strategic_ planning

   - Considering development and changes to involve new arrangements with outside providers and use of mobile devices